- 1. Requirements Management

 What’s next after DOORS?

-Requirements management has been accepted by the engineering industry as an essential discipline, no matter which process is used, or which type of system is being produced.
-What changes is the level of formality adopted (process), or regulation needed to be complied with (industry standard).
+Requirements management has been accepted by the engineering industry as an essential discipline, regardless of what process is used or what type of system is being produced.
+What changes is the level of formality adopted (process) or the regulation that must be complied with (industry standard).

 Best practices for systems engineering have been prescribed in many industries.
 It’s not just about DO178 or ISO 9001, we now see engineering regulation or compliance needs in automotive, medical, finance, and many other industries.